Xilinx/inference-server/docs/index.rst

 Welcome to the official documentation for the AMD Inference Server: an open-source tool to deploy your machine learning models and make them accessible to clients for inference.

-If you are new to the project, start with the :ref:`Introduction <introduction:introduction>` to get an overview of what it's about and how this documentation is organized.
+If you are new to the project, start with the :ref:`Introduction <introduction:introduction>` and the :ref:`Overview <overview:overview>` to get a high-level look at the features, documentation organization and important concepts.
+Reading through all the pages in the **About** section is recommended to familiarize yourself with the project and its terminology.

 Use the sidebar to navigate through the different pages in the documentation.
 Note that the documentation is versioned.